Why Are SSDI Payments Higher Than SSI? Understanding Payment Differences

 Why are SSDI payments higher than SSI also relates to eligibility differences.
 SSDI requires work credits and recent employment, limiting eligibility to people with substantial work history who paid Social Security taxes.

 SSI has no work requirements but imposes strict income and asset limits.
-Recipients can have no more than $2,000 in countable resources ($3,000 for couples), restricting the program to the financially neediest individuals.
+SSI imposes strict income and resource limits that restrict eligibility to individuals with limited financial means, restricting the program to the financially neediest individuals.

 Age and Disability Standards